 Your customers are on their own schedules, and it’s likely that they don’t line up with your marketing schedule.
 In the above hypothetical scenario, XYZ Clothing could’ve sent relevant content right before the snowy season.
 Figure out when your customers buy and tailor your emails to their schedule.

-- Past purchasers
+- Recent purchasers

-Past purchases give you great insight into your customers - use them to upsell other relevant products to your customers by segmenting purchasers based on product type - seasonal items, accessories, outerwear, etc.
+Past purchases give you great insight into your customers - use them to upsell other relevant products to your customers by segmenting purchasers based on product type (seasonal items, accessories, outerwear, etc.)

 - Top purchasers